jayendra-patil33/Chat_bot/README.md

 # Chat_bot
 A chatbot for Farmers

-If you wish to deploy the chatbot on local machine First install all the dependencies
+If you wish to deploy the chatbot on local machine first install all the dependencies
 ```
 pip install -r requirements.txt
 ```